Episode - 9F10

 , and that the authorities are trying to arrest Lanley for fraud.
 Marge realizes she has to stop the opening-day ceremony before the monorail is started.

 However, it is too late.
 A huge ceremony with seemingly everyone in Springfield has started, and Leonard Nimoy is the guest of honor.
 As the ceremony is starting, Lanley decides this is a great time to leave town, grabbing his suitcase and check and sneaking out.
 He grabs a plane and is set for a life of luxury ... until he realizes the plane needs to make an "unscheduled stop" ... in North Haverbrook.
 No big de ...
 Oh Crap

-, as he realizes what is about to happen ... as a mob of angry residents immediately confront Lanley and beat him down (before he is presumably arrested and taken into custody); this is the last viewers see of Lanley.
+, as he realizes what is about to happen ... as a mob of angry residents immediately confront Lanley by swarming the plane and beating him down; this is the last viewers see of Lanley.

 Meanwhile, Marge and Mr. Cobb arrive to try to stop the ceremony and reveal the truth about Lanley, but it is too late, as Homer has already started the monorail.
 Homer and Bart (who has joined him) are having a good ol' time behind the controls ... until the brake malfunctions.
 When Homer tries to make a hasty repair, the control module immediately falls apart, and soon the monorail accelerates dangerously out of control, putting hundreds of lives in extreme danger and no way to cut power to the system.
 Cobb eventually is able to communicate to Homer that he needs to find a makeshift anchor to stop the train.
 Taking the M from the side of the train, Homer attaches it to an anchor and latches it to a giant doughnut sign, stopping the monorail and saving its passengers.

 This episode contains examples of (YMMV tropes can be found here):